-The International Journal of Engineering Automotive recognized as a Scientific-Research journal by the Iran Ministry of Science, Research and Technology.
+The International Journal of Automotive Engineering is recognized as a Scientific-Research journal by the Iran Ministry of Science, Research and Technology.

 The Journal is published by Iranian Society of Automotive Engineers (ISAE) with the collaboration of Iran University of Science and Technology.